 The objective of each of the programs described below is to develop influential business leaders who are able to assume high-level responsibilities in the rapidly changing national and international environment of the public and private sectors.
 The curriculum is designed to stimulate intellectual curiosity; to develop analytical and research ability; and to give students the ability to make sound managerial decisions, to plan, organize, and control activities in order to achieve established goals, and to manage people, organizations, and change.
 Students are expected to acquire the concepts, tools, and understanding to operate in and contribute successfully to new economic environments.
 Such environments are characterized by rapid technological change, global competition, and information-rich or information-deficient management decisions.
 Each program is designed to accommodate students with baccalaureate degrees in a wide variety of fields.
 Each affords the student a wide range of choices to complete a course of advanced study that integrates developments, theory, and applications involved in the exercise of executive and managerial administrative responsibilities.

-The program is sixty-two semester hours of coursework.
+The program is 62 semester hours of coursework.
 Twenty-three hours are provided by required core courses.
 Students are required to take certain core courses in an assigned cohort.

-At least thirty-seven semester hours of approved graduate electives are required.
-The student may concentrate the elective coursework within a discipline, such as marketing; each concentration consists of a sequence of courses that offers strong preparation for a particular career path.
-Students are not required to choose a concentration.
+At least 37 semester hours of approved graduate electives are required.
+The student may concentrate the elective coursework within a discipline, such as marketing, by choosing from among 22 available tracks of elective coursework;1 each concentration consists of a sequence of courses that offers strong preparation for a particular career path.
+The track selected by a student determines whether their degree program is Business Administration, Business Administration-Quantitative Methods or Business Administration-Financial Mathematics.1 The latter of these programs are classified as STEM Designated Degree Programs by the Department of Homeland Security for the purposes of the 24-month STEM optional practical training extension.1 Students are not required to choose a concentration.

 Weekend and Evening Programs in Austin